jolynch/vwatch/docs/ARCHITECTURE.md

 New versions may specify their `last-sync` timestamp via:
 1. `Last-Modified` header in RFC1123 GMT encoding
-2. `modified` URL parameter in RFC3339 encoding
+2. `modified` URL parameter in microsecond unix time encoding
 3. Let the server calculate the timestamp with current server time

 The body conveys the `Data` of the version, which for `FILL_CACHE` Leaders